Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 Here you can find an example of a names.txt file:\
 head names

+These files are located in the "main" folder.

 ### UPGMA tree with hclust and ggtree
 This pipeline was modified starting from [Brandon Güell et al.](https://fuzzyatelin.github.io/bioanth-stats/module-24/module-24.html)